 Coming back to school – advice for parents and carers

-We are really looking forward to September when we can all be back together in school but we recognise for some children, and their families, this may cause some worry.
-We have been thinking about what we can do to help you prepare your children for the return to school in September after such a long time at home.
+We are really looking forward to the 8th March when we can all be back together in school but we recognise for some children, and their families, this may cause some worry.
+We have been thinking about what we can do to help you prepare your children for the return to school in March after such a long time at home.

 There are some really important things that you can be doing that we hope will help listed below.

 Talk with your child about how they feel about coming back to school:

 - Listen to them and acknowledge their thoughts, let them know you have heard what they have to say and that you understand.

 - Reassure them that feeling like this is normal and that others will be feeling this way too.

 - Don’t feel you have to be able to fix things – sometimes this is not possible and just listening is enough.

 - Tell them that their teachers know they might be worried and that they will be there to help them.